christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Aristobulus IV was likely Vespasian and Vitellius's father, so like his cousin Alexander (grandson of King Herod), he was also married to his sister).

-So, it seems that there was a Bosphoran/Roamn imperial cult and every emperor took on the I(J)upiter-Zeus [^12] ('I-Zeus' -> Iesus) role as an avatar, which is why I identify many prominent Romans as having contributed to the bible across multiple generations.

 Endnotes (chapter 4)